MostAwesomeDude/construct/docs/misc.rst

 Padding
 -------

 Adds additional null bytes (a filler) analog to Padded but without a subcon that follows it.
 This field is usually anonymous inside a Struct.
+Internally this is just Padded(Pass).

->>> d = Padding(4)
+>>> d = Padding(4) or Padded(4, Pass)
 >>> d.parse(b"****")
 None
 >>> d.build(None)